If you’ve gotten involved with US credit cards, chances are that you have an account with both American Express Canada and American Express US.

 However, if we turn to other regions – specifically, a set of Membership Rewards T&Cs from Amex UK – we can understand more about the process of transferring MR points between countries.

-Note the terminology here: an American Express Global Transfer refers to using an existing Amex card to establish a new Amex relationship in a different country, while an American Express International Transfer refers to transferring Membership Rewards points between accounts domiciled in two different countries.
+Note the terminology here: an American Express Global Transfer, by contrast, refers to using an existing Amex card to establish a new Amex relationship in a different country, while an American Express International Transfer refers to transferring Membership Rewards points between accounts domiciled in two different countries.

 What’s the Transfer Ratio?

 You’ll note that the Amex UK terms and conditions state that International Transfers are subject to “the same exchange rate as that which applies to currency conversions”.
 Indeed, this was previously the case for Canada–US transfers.

 However, sometime around early 2021, the transfer ratios appear to have changed:

 - When converting Canadian Amex MR points to US Amex MR points, the prevailing exchange rate is applied.